robert4213/cmpe202/lab10/readme.md

 # Lab 10

 ## Comparison
-Compare with Lab1, using aspectJ makes code easy to alter with different stragety.
+Compare with Lab1, using aspectJ makes code easy to alter.
 Make codes more flexible.
+In Lab1, we need to code to deal with different machine type.
+Use AspectJ, It becomes much easier.

 ## output
 Crank with 25